AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/hubspot-crm-modules.md

   </tr>
   <tr>
    <td role="rowheader">Text</td>
-   <td>To send an email with out HTML formatting, enter or map the text of the body of the email..</td>
+   <td>To send a text-only email, enter or map the text of the body of the email.</td>
   </tr>
  </tbody>
 </table>